Latest update: June 3, 2020

 1. 514-457-6020: Monday to Thursday, 8 a.m. to 4:30 p.m. and Friday, 8 a.m. to 12:00 p.m.

 2. 514-630-1234: outside office hours

 Although our village is conducive to walking outside to maintain physical and mental heath, we are asking that you respect the social distancing rule of 2 meters.
-Following the Quebec government's decision to ban all indoor and outdoor gatherings, playgrounds and play equipment are closed for public use until further notice.

 In addition, hall rental is suspended until further notice.